"...if we be honest with ourselves,

 The King of the universe calls us his friends.
 He became a man and died for you to show you how much he loves you.
 (And by his Spirit, he rose his body from the dead and now lives for us all.
 And though God has forgiven each and every one of us, we will never begin to be free from our sins until we believe he loves us and begin to trust him.1)

 God became a man and died for us.
-His death propitiates us.
-It turns us from our sins to God.
-(When we realise how much he loves us we stop being indifferent or hostile toward him.)
+When we realise how much he loves us we stop being indifferent or hostile toward him.
+(His death propitiates us.
+It turns us from our sins to God.)

 But the paradox of God’s love and forgiveness is this: You are not saved until you believe you have been saved.
 In other words, we have to enter into God’s salvation.
 We have to repent (change our minds) and believe.
 Each and every one of us has been forgiven, but we cannot enjoy intimacy with God and begin to be set free from our self-destructive ways until we believe that we are forgiven and are unconditionally loved.2